alethic/nxkit/README.md

 The `Document` instance loads your document into an internal XLinq instance and provides extensions on elements.
 These extensions can come from various plugin assemblies, such as `NXKit.XForms`.
 Extensions implement various interfaces.
 For example, `Input` from the NXKit.XForms namespace.

+NXKit `Document` instances fully support serializing and deserializing a running instance through the usage of the `Save` method.
+The output of the serialization process is a copy of the current running `Document` instance with all the included runtime state.

 NXKit.DOMEvents
 ----------